-This guilty pleasure may be as pleasureful for you as it is for your body.
-The cocoa in dark chocolate contains many flavanols that decrease blood pressure, heart disease risk, and insulin resistance.
+This guilty pleasure may be as pleasurable for you as it is for your health.
+For example, the cocoa in dark chocolate contains many flavanols that decrease blood pressure, heart disease risk, and insulin resistance.

 However, this doesn’t mean that you have a free pass at eating as much dark chocolate as you’d like, especially on the ketogenic diet.
 Many chocolate products contain enough net carbs to kick you out of ketosis.